mritunjaysharma394/Facial-Recognition/README.md

 Clone the project.

-Add your photos in the same folder.
+Add your photos in the src>images folder.

 Open Command Prompt